Practical advice for sleep, eating and behaviour issues in babies, toddlers and children up to 11 years old.

 Once the plan is put into action, and you start making the suggested changes, your child’s sleep or behaviour will quickly change.
 Improvements in both are usually quick to take effect as the plan caters for your particular parenting issue and targets your specific problems.

-“Because of Dee’s understanding of my situation, I felt confident about doing things I’d been unsure of before and I was amazed at how quickly things started to improve.”
+“Because of Sarah’s understanding of my situation, I felt confident about doing things I’d been unsure of before and I was amazed at how quickly things started to improve.”

 We are all mums too and we understand the emotional difficulties of raising children.
 We know how sleep deprivation can affect our ability to complete even the most basic tasks, and what an impact it can have on the whole family.
 We are also aware of how tricky life can be when a toddler has taken control of the home, and how easy it is to get stuck in a cycle of appeasing a child for an easy life – but the path of least resistance is rarely the best path to take.

 - In an initial phone call we will establish what difficulties you are having and we will book you a consultation.